ericaschwa/comp120.spring2016.team2/README.md

 We asked several people for their input on our current user interface, and most of the feedback given is frontend-specific.
 Many of them like how the page looks; however, they do see the mostly empty space on the right side of the page as a problem.
 Suggestions on what to fill the unused space with were made by these users, such as putting a field that helps to see the trend of what is going on in the table.
 We have taken this feedback and will consider this as we further develop our frontend.

 ## Considering n Users
-Our team has been thinking about how we will ensure that the product can handle 15,000 unique visits per day, once it is in production.
-As our app stands at this point in the development process, our app could not handle that many users.
+Our team has been thinking about how we will ensure that the app can handle 15,000 unique visits per day, once it is in production.
+As our product stands at this point in the development process, it could not handle that many users.
 Future improvements that we plan to look into include

 ## Contributors
 - [Max Ettelson](http://github.com/mdettelson)